kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 --
 ### Kyle Bashour • @kylebshr • 27 March 2019

-^ Welcome everyone, and thanks for coming to the Swift Language User group
+^ Welcome everyone, and thanks for coming to the Swift Language User group.
+Thank you Noah for that excellent talk

 ^ My name is Kyle, and I’m an iOS developer here at Lyft on Driver Labs.
 I’ve been here over a year now, and I’m excited to talk about some of things I’ve learned about experimentation in that time.

+^ Questions at the end

 ---